landfill-eforms/LandfillE-Forms/README.md

 ## Application Installation
 For application installation, a phone running Android 5.1 (Lollipop) or higher is required.

-NOTE: If there are any installation issues, you may have to first go into the device's security setting and enable ```Unknown sources``` which allows the installation of applications from sources other than the Google Play Store.
+NOTE: Go into the device's security setting and enable ```Unknown sources``` which allows the installation of applications from sources other than the Google Play Store.

 ### Install through Android Studio